kubermatic/docs/content/kubermatic/master/guides/custom_ca/_index.en.md

 * copied into each seed cluster
 * copied into each usercluster namespace
 * copied into each usercluster (into the `kube-system` namespace)
-* used for various components, like the KKP API, machine-controller, kube-apiserver etc.
+* used for various components, like the KKP API, machine-controller, usercluster kube-apiserver etc.

 Changes to the CA bundle are automatically reconciled across these locations.
 If the CA bundle is invalid, no further reconciliation happens, so if the master cluster's CA bundle breaks,